torbsd/torbsd.github.io/blog.md

 Regarding a version of TAILS on a BSD: _It will never happen as *BSD kernels are notorious for being behind in their support for the latest Intel CPUs._

-Actually, the vast majority of hardware is well-supported.
+Actually, the vast majority of hardware is well-supported by the BSDs.
 This is really just fud.
 OpenBSD is refreshingly intransigent about signing non-disclosure agreements, which can mean lack of support for some hardware, but they do distribute binaries for some wireless cards, video drivers, etc. Without that stance, a lot of open source development would never occur.

 And again regarding the RFC5961 issue in Linux: _the argument should just be about having diverse kernels, because saying a known bug "proves" one of them to be inherently inferior is actually a temporary fact.
 In using a diversity argument and avoiding a comparative argument, I'd expect more support for *BSDs will be attracted from thinking people._

-We aren't focused on 'superiority' although most people who choose an operating system consider it superior on some level or another, right?
+We aren't focused on 'superiority' although most people who choose an operating system logically consider it superior on some level or another.

 It is generally true that each of the BSDs have different roadmaps for implementing standards than Linux.
 In many cases, the BSDs differ among themselves, despite a shared origin and lots of overlap since.

 _I don't understand why you brought Apple into the discussion._

+and,

 _I think the OP refers to the public secret that Apple pilfered one of the *BSDs and adapted it into iOS, because the generous nature of the BSD licence allows it, hence why "BSD things are more better for closed source" as the OP puts it.
 It's well known that iOS is a Unix clone, at least._

 In a sense, the BSD license throws up a white flag in the face of corporate usagoe of code.
 It's a pointless battle, and their side always has more resources and lawyers.
 The point of the BSD license is to protect the developer, and to let code flow around like it should without restrictions.
-We view long licenses like the GPL and its various incarnations as great material for legal pro bono projects, but rarely mean anything for the open source projects.
+We view long licenses like the GPL and its various incarnations as great material for legal pro bono projects, but rarely benefit open source projects in terms of code.

-Apple does use BSD code, as do tons of other software firms.
+Apple does use BSD code, as do many other firms.
 "Pilfered" hardly describes the relationship.
 And yes, that lack of restrictiveness does mean BSD code is used but not loudly credited, but having a license that developers don't need a lawyer to read offsets the loss.

 That's it for now.

 ###20160906###